 Natural Supplements

-Natural supplements are derived from food and other natural sources like animals, plants, or microorganisms.
+Natural supplements are derived from food and other natural sources, such as animals, plants, or microorganisms.
 While they may contain organic ingredients, not all natural supplements are certified organic.
-These substances are present in food, usually in complex forms and are attached to other nutrients and antioxidants called cofactors.
+These substances, usually in complex forms, are present in food and are attached to other nutrients and antioxidants called cofactors.
 They are minimally processed and without significant chemical alteration to keep their nutrients as close to “natural” as possible.

 The human body recognizes these natural elements; thus, they are easily broken down, absorbed, and used.
 Natural vitamins and minerals can also be manufactured from natural sources.
 They come in various forms, such as powders, liquids, tablets, and pills.